geoff-project/coi/docs/tutorials/packaging.rst

       extends: .acc_py_base
       stage: test
       before_script:
-        # Pin the version number and only update it manually.
-This avoids
-        # spontaneous failure.
-        - python -m pip install pylint==2.8.2 black==21.5b0 isort==5.8.0
+        - python -m pip install pylint black isort
         - python -m pip install -e .
       script:
         # Run each linter, but don't abort on error.
-Only abort at the end
+Only abort
-        # if any linter failed.
-This way, you get all warnings at once.
+        # at the end if any linter failed.
+This way, you get all
+        # warnings at once.
         - pylint ${project_name} || pylint_exit=$?
         - black --check . || black_exit=$?
         - isort --check . || isort_exit=$?